-You see, I specialize in trading small accounts ($25K or less).
-Now, for some, trading an account as low as $1K can be tricky because of the PDT Rule.
+You see, I specialize in trading small accounts ($25K or less) Now, for some, trading an account as low as $1K can be tricky because of the Pattern Day Trader Rule (PDT).

-However, I’ve figured out a way to workaround the PDT Rule, while still being active in the market, and trading some of the fastest moving stocks in the market.
+However, I’ve figured out a way to workaround the PDT Rule (check out page 15 in the Stock Trading Starter Pack to learn about the hack ), be active, and still get a chance to profit on some of the fastest moving stocks in the market.

-The 5th step in my trading profits plan is scale and repeat.
+You see, the 5th step in my Trading Profits Plan is scale and repeat.

-Read on for my entire 5-step plan, as well as, case-study examples of trades, and how to put the plan into action.
+Keep reading for the full Trading Profits Plan, as well as, real money case-study examples of trades, and how to put into action.

 Traders often ask me, “Jeff, how do I actually build a system to generate high percentage returns?”